luther7718/Earth-Bound-Restored/readme.md

 This patch changes the title screen of pancakes' MOTHER Restored patch from the Japanese MOTHER design back to the Earth Bound title screen from the US prototype.

+Optional patches are included to add 989fox989's "Beginnings" subtitle or the "ZERO" subtitle from the old Demiforce rom.
+These should be applied after the main "Earth Bound Restored" patch.

 This patch should be applied to a rom already patched with MOTHER Restored.
 This patch is compatible with both of the patches included in MOTHER Restored Difficulty Tweaks, as long as you apply this one first.